 Most of the 3D tools are created to go in depth into lights, materials, refractions, depth of field, etc. We play with physical rules to generate a digital output.
-Every time I use 3D tools I’m amazed by this connection.
+Every time I use them I’m amazed by this connection.

-Few weeks ago I created an isometric room just for fun and to experiment a bit more with the light options.
+Few weeks ago I worked an isometric room just for fun and to experiment a bit more with the light options.

-Even only touching the surface of it, using 3D soft feels like a very good exercies to bring part of that mindset to other areas of design.
+Even touching the surface of it, using 3D soft feels like a very good exercie to bring part of that mindset to other areas of design.

-There are new trends implementing 3D characters or low poly scenes.
-But I am more interested in the evolution of flat design including 3D.
+There are new trends implementing characters or low poly scenes.
+It’s also interesting to see how flat design evolves using some 3D assets.

 Image from Behance